pikesley/insulin/README.md

         average glucose: 5.46 mmol/L

+A weekly PDF summary can be generated and mailed out

+    insulin pdf you@yourdmomain.com

+The PDF class is currently a bit hacky, I'm still learning the excellent (prawn gem)[https://github.com/prawnpdf/prawn]

 You can also run the tests, if you're into that sort of thing:

     bundle exec rspec